Español

 Survival rates tell you what percentage of people with the same type and stage of cancer are still alive a certain amount of time (usually 5 years) after they were diagnosed.
-They can’t tell you how long you will live, but they may help give you a better understanding about how likely it is that your treatment will be successful.
+This information can’t tell you how long you will live, but it may help you better understand how likely it is that your treatment will be successful.

 A relative survival rate compares people with the same type and stage of cancer to people in the overall population.
 For example, if the 5-year relative survival rate for a specific stage of multiple myeloma is 60%, it means that people who have that cancer are, on average, about 60% as likely as people who don’t have that cancer to live for at least 5 years after being diagnosed.